 If a person’s ‘approval to breed’ is refused, they can lodge an objection with their local government or appeal the decision to the State Administrative Tribunal.

-When the new laws commence, it will be mandatory for all dog owners to sterilise their dog by the time the dog reaches 2 years of age, unless it is otherwise exempt.
+When these laws commence, it will be mandatory for all dog owners to sterilise their dog by the time the dog reaches 2 years of age, unless it is otherwise exempt.

 These provisions will only apply to dogs that are not registered with their local government when the legislation comes into effect.